 Whether it’s a live band, karaoke or background music, studies show that music creates a more memorable and enjoyable experience, and drives repeat business.

 However, using music in your business requires permission from the writers who created it according to federal copyright law.
 This is most efficiently done by licensing with Performing Rights Organizations (PROs).
 This infographic provides an overview of American PROs to help you select the right licenses for your business.
+Read on for member discounts with the two major PROs, BMI and ASCAP.

 • 5% association discount just for being a member